Tips for a Successful Street Epistemology Presentation

 I think there are a few topics that nearly every SE talk should contain:

-• A quick review of the history of the method, including a reference to the Socratic method, Peter Boghossian’s book A Manual for Creating Atheists, a definition of the word “epistemology”, and how people are taking the method into exciting new directions.
+- A quick review of the history of the method is essential, including a reference to the Socratic method, Peter Boghossian’s book A Manual for Creating Atheists, a definition of the word “epistemology”, and how people are taking the method into exciting new directions.

-• Clear up the common misconception that one has to initiate talks with strangers in public for it to be considered Street Epistemology.
+- Clear up the common misconception that one has to initiate talks with strangers in public for it to be considered Street Epistemology.
+It can't hurt to mention this a few times during your talk.

-• Explain that SE is never about telling people what to think but is about asking questions to understand what a person believes, why they believe it, and how they determined that their methods were reliable.
+- Explain that SE is never about telling people what to think, like an evangelizer or proselytizer might do.
+Rather, SE is about asking questions to understand what a person believes, why they believe it, and how they determined that their methods were reliable.

 Show an Example